prebid/Prebid.js/adops/send-all-bids-adops.md

 ---
 layout: page
-title: Send all bids to the ad server
+title: Send All Bids to the Ad Server
-head_title: Send all bids to the ad server
+head_title: Send All Bids to the Ad Server
 description: Send all bids to the ad server for reporting and data analysis.
 pid: 2
 top_nav_section: adops